ArtiPedia/blog-v3/_posts/2017-09-04-mobile-first-web-design.md

 Though it seems simple, I had a hard time using it.
 I needed clarifications on ``max-width`` and ``min-width``.
 What are they?
 Why are they called so?

-For the first few design projects, I never bothered finding out what they mean.
+For the first few design projects, I never bothered finding out what they meant.
 Don't do the same mistake.
 I have an easy way to remember what they exactly mean.
+I hope it will also help you remember media queries easily.

 ### Media Query max-width
 It means that if the screen width changes below max-width, then the CSS inside it will be applied.